 $1,000,000.00 – In this matter, Steven J. Malman represented a hemophiliac who had suffered soft tissue injury to his finger as a result of an auto accident.
 Our client took medication for years after the accident to control the bleeding in his finger and avoid further complications.
 We demonstrated that our client had experienced severe and ongoing discomfort and obtained a settlement of $1 million in this auto accident case – an amount that represented the limits of the insurance.

-$1,000,000.00 - The Law Offices of Steven J. Malman & Associates, P.C. represented a union steel worker who, along with a coworker, had been ordered to work on a rain-drenched construction site.
+$1,000,000.00 – The Malman Law represented a union steel worker who, along with a coworker, had been ordered to work on a rain-drenched construction site.
 Our client and his coworker had attempted to move a 300 pound steel beam in these dangerous conditions.
 During this process, our client slipped and fell, sustaining a back injury so severe that it required surgery.
-We recovered a $1 million settlement for him, including a waiver of the workers' compensation lien.
-(An injured worker's insurance company may recover whatever it paid out from any third party settlement, according to Illinois law.)
+We recovered a $1 million settlement for him, including a waiver of the workers’ compensation lien.
+(An injured worker’s insurance company may recover whatever it paid out from any third party settlement, according to Illinois law.)

 $900,000.00 – Our client in this tragic matter was a prison inmate who had sustained head injuries during a fight with fellow prisoners.
 He was rushed to the hospital in severe condition.
 But due to an error, our client received an improper medication and suffered further complications that resulted in his death.
 We managed to obtain a settlement for our client’s family of $900,000 for this egregious medical malpractice.